 Patients must suffer from a debilitating medical condition, defined as:

-• cancer, glaucoma or positive status for human immunodeficiency virus (HIV), acquired immune deficiency syndrome (AIDS), hepatitis C, amyotrophic lateral sclerosis, Crohn’s disease, agitation of Alzheimer’s disease or nail patella.
+• cancer, glaucoma or positive status for human immunodeficiency virus (HIV), acquired immune deficiency syndrome (AIDS), hepatitis C, amyotrophic lateral sclerosis, Crohn’s disease, agitation of Alzheimer’s disease, Post Traumatic Stress Disorder (PTSD) or nail patella.

 • a chronic or debilitating disease or medical condition or its treatment that produces one of more of the following:

 o severe or chronic pain;

 o seizures, including but not limited to those caused by epilepsy; or

 o severe or persistent muscle spasms, including but not limited to, those which are characteristic of multiple sclerosis; or

 • any other medical condition or treatment for a medical condition that is defined as chronic and debilitating.

 Why do I need to have a physician sign and date an “Attending Physician’s Statement” form?
 Why can’t I just provide my medical records?